hr21don/React-Registration-App/README.md

 ## Output

-The example output for the app should look like this...|| Get in touch if you have trouble launching the app!
+On App execution, the example output should display the fields rendered on the Register page, asking the user to register. || Get in touch if you have trouble launching the app!

 ## Register Page